Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/07_process.md

 !!! info "Learning objectives"

-    1. Transform text strings
-    2. Chain Nextflow processes together
-    3. Utilise process outputs as inputs
+    1. Revise the use of piping and text transformation in bash (`tr`, `cat`, `|`)
+    2. Implement a new `process` block to perform transformations on text files
+    3. Implement connecting the output of a process as an input of another process via channels
+    4. Evaluate process outputs and how they interact in a multi-step pipeline

 Up until now you've been modifying a single step.
 However, pipelines generally consist of multiple steps where outputs from one step are used as inputs for the next.